Press Releases

 As governments and private entities race to develop regional and global atmospheric modification capabilities, the path forward is knowledge, monitoring and international leadership.
 Strong U.S. investment in atmospheric science and observation creates the foundation for transparent, science-based governance of these powerful technologies, protecting communities, agriculture and economic stability here and around the world.

-SilverLining applauds Senator Cruz, Senator Cantwell, Senator Sullivan, Senator Blunt Rochester and their colleagues for their leadership and bipartisan commitment to giving NOAA the tools needed to advance atmospheric science, safety and security for the benefit of all."
+SilverLining applauds Senators Cruz, Cantwell, Sullivan, Blunt Rochester, Moran, Schatz, Sheehy, Rosen, Budd and Klobuchar as cosponsors for their leadership and bipartisan commitment to giving NOAA the tools needed to advance atmospheric science, safety and security for the benefit of all.

 — Kelly Wanser, Executive Director, SilverLining (silverlining.ngo)